 Most of the city’s tourist sites are concentrated in Prague 1 and you can explore the district on foot.
 Remember to wear comfortable shoes as Prague’s cobbled streets can really kill your feet after an hour or two.

-Take frequent stops for a glass of local beer or some trdelnik (Czech’s local pastry) and don’t try to cram in too many sites in one day!
+Take frequent stops for a glass of local beer and don’t try to cram in too many sites in one day!
 Here’s a sample itinerary for your Prague adventures.

 Day 1 – Prague Charles Bridge and Castle Complex